Jeux sans frontières: Format

-Dutch TV (who joined the competition for the 1970 series) became the first nation to permanently withdraw from the competition at the end of the 1977 series, having never won the series final.
+Dutch TV (who joined the competition for the 1970 series) became the first broadcaster to permanently withdraw from the competition at the end of the 1977 series, having never won the series final.
 Flemish TV in Belgium carried all the series live, whereas Dutch TV recorded the episodes for later transmission (as did many others).
 Ratings were thus very low in the Netherlands as most viewers had already watched the show with Dutch commentary live from Flemish TV earlier.
-The Dutch were replaced in the series by Yugoslavia from 1978, who likewise, were never the series champions.
-Portugal joined in 1979, but Germany left the competition after the 1980 series due to falling ratings.
-It was agreed to end the contest before the commencement of the 1982 series, which ended with the first outright series win for original participant nation Belgium, but it was later revived with a different set of competing nations in 1988.
+The Dutch were replaced in the series by Yugoslavia from 1978, who likewise were never the series champions.
+Portugal joined in 1979, but West Germany left the competition after the 1980 series due to falling ratings.
+It was agreed to end the contest before the commencement of the 1982 series, which ended with the first outright series win for original participant country Belgium, but it was later revived with a different set of competing countries in 1988.

-Some episodes started being produced and broadcast in colour beginning in 1968, but it wasn't until the 1970 series that the entire series was produced in colour.
+Some episodes started being produced and broadcast in colour beginning in 1968, but it was not until the 1970 series that the entire series was produced in colour.
 However, some broadcasters, notably the French and Italians, continued to broadcast the episodes domestically in monochrome for many years, despite producing their own episode in colour.
 French TV began showing the entire series in colour in 1974, followed by Italy in 1976.

-Each heat was presented almost exclusively in the language of the host nation/broadcaster, necessitating commentators explaining and describing the games and state of play to their domestic audiences.
+Each heat was presented almost exclusively in the language of the host broadcaster, necessitating commentators explaining and describing the games and state of play to their domestic audiences.
 This format made the episodes difficult to sell outside of the participants, offering few opportunities to recoup the programme costs from international sales (although the format itself was licensed to many countries).
 From the late 1970s the BBC was charged with packaging the episodes for international sale including the English/British commentary.
-This encouraged sales in English speaking nations leading to broadcasts around the world.
+This encouraged sales in English speaking countries leading to broadcasts around the world.
 In some cases, the BBC would add a pre-show introduction from host Stuart Hall and would often trim the show's length from the broadcast version.
 Some episodes were occasionally cut to one hour editions for international sale.